-I hope you find this website to be informative and I invite you to join me in becoming a ‘Truck Friendly’ road safety advocate.
+Read on, learn more and join me in becoming a ‘Truck Friendly’ road safety advocate.

 Truck Friendly posed this question to Queensland Transport and Main Roads Dept. Below (in part) is the reply from Andrew Mahon - General manager Land Transport Safety and Regulation.
 "The Department of Transport and Main Roads (TMR) notes that towing any type of...